-‘Young and the Restless’ Spoilers: Ashley Is Not An Abbott!
-Marla Adams Returns May 3
+‘Young and the Restless’ Spoilers: Marla Adams Returns May 3

 A post shared by The Young and the Restless (@youngandrestlesscbs) on

-Victoria will sense that something is up with Billy but he will not tell her about Phyllis.
+Victoria will sense that something is up with Billy, but he will not tell her about Phyllis.
 Young and the Restless spoilers say that she will find out the truth about “Philly” soon enough.

 What do you want to see happen next on The Young and the Restless?
 Let us know what you think in the comments section below!